Christmas-Missionary/MJ169/README.md

 https://www.fontspace.com/home-video-font-f116641

 # It doesn't work.
+This is to be expected when I only have 3 days to make a game.
+A few things to note:
 1. If you are on safari, check to see if Lockdown mode is off.
 2. If you are on firefox, see if WebGL is on.

+See if this bug persists in the updated version.
-Otherwise, comment the error on itch.io or report an issue [here](https://github.com/Christmas-Missionary/The-Last-Hexagon/issues/new)
+Otherwise, report an issue there.